Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 \paragraph{Episode Initialization and Domain Randomization}

 At the beginning of each episode, we randomize the delay between the gripper opening command and the release of the first discrete load \(L_1\), sampling it from a uniform distribution over \([0.24, 0.36]\,\si{\second}\), as identified through real-world experiments.
-The second and third loads, \(L_2\) and \(L_3\), are subsequently released at fixed intervals after \(L_1\), maintaining a constant total time to empty the bucket (\cref{fig:throw_sim}).
+The second and third loads, \(L_2\) and \(L_3\), are subsequently released at fixed intervals after \(L_1\), maintaining a constant total time to empty the bucket.
 To support learning of both path-following and throwing behaviors, we introduce a curriculum on the generated trajectory length.
 Specifically, the total number of waypoints $M$ is sampled from the range \(\left[2, \min\left(2+6\frac{n_{\text{upd}}}{N_{\text{upd}}}, 5\right)\right]\), where \(n_{\text{upd}}\) is the current training iteration and \(N_{\text{upd}}\) is the total number of updates.
-This approach enables the agent to acquire the throwing skill early in training and to continue exploring relevant states while gradually increasing trajectory complexity.
+This approach enables the agent to acquire the throwing skill early in training, then progressively increase trajectory complexity while continuing to explore relevant throwing states.
 Regardless of the sampled path length, the final waypoint is always placed on the ground to represent the target piling location.

 \paragraph{Termination Conditions} Unlike \cite{Werner24dynamicThrowing}, which terminates the episode with a positive reward immediately after the throw, our approach accumulates rewards and penalties over the full episode duration without early termination.
 This enables simultaneous optimization of material dumping accuracy and minimization of tool oscillations following release.